THE PRESBYTERIAN CHURCH IN AMERICA

 I dare not fear man because I fear God, in delighted love and awe (cf. Psalm 2:11).

-If any in the PC in America wish to condemn this, one's action of severance, after their change in doctrine, and one’s continued unmet protestations about biblical purity, and after one’s own morality required separation, so be it.
+If any in the PC in America wish to condemn this, one's action of severance, after their movement and change in doctrine, and one’s continued unmet protestations about biblical purity, and after one’s own morally required separation, so be it.
 This is not unusual in history, that a body, when biblically confronted, attacks what so acts in the name of the Lord, the watchman who dare not close his mouth at the peril; indeed it is habitual in the historical presentation of the Bible, as seen for example in Matthew 23:34-35, Acts 7:51-53.
 Athanasius in his day, like Stephen before him, in early New Testament Church times, is just such a case; and of course many of the English Reformers like Cranmer, Ridley were not well received by the ‘Church’ of the time, when they exposed its errors, in fact being denied the means of continuing life on this earth and not merely executed verbally but physically, allied with drastic ritual gobbledegook.

-It does however make manifest the cleavage that must separate from its fellowship, as also in such former follies as those of Leviticus 16, when the penalty of refusal to dissociate from the self-willed was made outstandingly clear,.
+It does however make manifest the cleavage that must separate from its fellowship, as also in such former follies as those of Numbers 16, when the penalty of refusal to dissociate from the self-willed was made outstandingly clear,.
 There was in this tilt at what God had made clear, no provision for the dalliance of flesh, and much was simply swallowed, in an opening up of the ground, so that continuance with the rebellion had self correction.
 Those doing so were no longer there, for this was no rational act, but simple departure from what God had long shown and confirmed, adding their weight to the situation.
-The soaring height of any such trand is shown in I Timothy 6.
-Of this, one must warn.
+The soaring height of any such trand is shown in I Timothy 6:20.
+Of this, it is well to warn.

-Whether in the one or the other or the generic case last named, there is the sheer unwillingness, in such theological engineering, to follow the appointed authority, to be patient before downgrading the divine direction, before avoiding the wholesome words of leading, extending or amending the deposit of faith, the biblical text, before teaching more or less or otherwise, and so holding to another authority, or to a different desire (Romans 16:17, II Corinthians 10-11): there is one thing in common.
-Before the flexibility of man is injected into the intelligence of the will of the Lord.
-There is but one direction of flow and one direction of go; and in this case, it has had to be followed, for there is but one Lord, one written word of God, defined and definitive, immiscible and polluted at peril.
+Whether in the one or the other or the generic case last named, there is the sheer unwillingness, in such theological engineering, to follow the appointed authority, to be patient before downgrading the divine direction, before avoiding the wholesome words of leading, extending or amending the deposit of faith, the biblical text, before teaching more or less or otherwise, and so holding to another authority; or whether it be to a different desire (Romans 16:17, II Corinthians 10-11): there is one thing in common.
+Before the flexibility of man is injected into the intelligence of the will of the Lord, what appears is this.
+There is but one direction of flow and one direction of go; and in this case, it is well to be followed, for there is but one Lord, one written word of God, defined and definitive, immiscible and polluted at peril.